brontolinux/cf-deploy/README.md

 # Using cf-deploy

-This section illustrates the cf-deploy command line, and the `make` command run by each cf-deploy command
+This section illustrates the cf-deploy command line.
+Where a `make` command is issued, it will also show the `make` command run by cf-deploy.

 ## cf-deploy

 Run without arguments, cf-deploy shows the help page.

+This is an internal command and doesn't activate any `make` target.

 ## cf-deploy *PROJECT_NAME*

-Equivalent to `cf-deploy deploy` *`PROJECT_NAME`*
+Equivalent to `cf-deploy deploy` *`PROJECT_NAME`*.
+See below.

 ## cf-deploy deploy *PROJECT_NAME* [ branch *BRANCH* ] [ hub *SERVER* ]